February 22, 2024

 2. Baking sheets shouldn't touch oven sides or the door when it's closed.

-4. Cookie batter should be placed on room-temperature baking sheets.
-If putting a second batch in the oven, use a different cookie sheet or cool down the first sheet before re-using by rinsing the bottom in cold water and drying.
+6. Cookie batter should be placed on room-temperature baking sheets.
+If putting a second batch in the oven, use a different cookie sheet or cool down the first sheet before re-using it, by rinsing the bottom in cold water and drying.

-5. Greasing the baking sheets can usually be skipped if you line them with parchment paper.
-When using parchment paper I don't grease the paper.
+7. Greasing baking sheets can usually be skipped if you line them with parchment paper, which does not need to be greased.

-6. Check cookies by peeking in the oven door while baking.
-Cookies don't rise much so it won't effect results.
+8. Check cookies by peeking in the oven door while baking.
+Cookies don't rise much so opening the oven door a crack shouldn't affect results.

 Storing